Admissions Process

 For our families’ convenience, CCHS offers the “Tuition Loan Program” through Peoples Bank.
 These loans, while arranged through the school, are direct loans made by the bank to school families.
 The interest rate is 5.5% and the bank will grant loans for all or part of the tuition and fees.
 The loan is repaid directly to Peoples Bank in ten monthly installments.

-Parents wishing to arrange loans must contact Brent Moles at Peoples Bank, by phone at (304)340-3000, or in-person at Peoples Bank, 201 Pennsylvania Ave.
-N, Charleston, WV, by June 2, 2023, to pick up the application and arrange for submission and signing of the loan documents.
+Parents wishing to arrange loans must contact Jeff Munson at Peoples Bank, by phone at (304)340-3000, or in-person at Peoples Bank, 201 Pennsylvania Ave.
+N, Charleston, WV, by May 19, 2025, to pick up the application and arrange for submission and signing of the loan documents.
+A copy of your tuition invoice will be required with application.
+No loan amount should exceed the total invoiced amount.

 Tuition Assistance

-The Diocese of Wheeling-Charleston offers need-based tuition assistance to Catholic families having children enrolled in Catholic schools.
-Applications for this aid must be submitted online at https://online.factsmgt.com/aid by April 30, 2023.
-For the first time, the second round of awards will be open to all families.
-Applications must be submitted online by July 31, 2023.
+The Diocese of Wheeling-Charleston offers need-based tuition assistance to families with children enrolled in Catholic schools.
+The first round of awards will be directed to Catholic families.
+Applications for this aid must be submitted online at https://online.factsmgt.com/aid by April 30.
+The second and third rounds of awards will be open to all families.
+Applications must be submitted online by July 14 for Round 2 and by August 23 for Round 3.

 Catholic families needing financial aid are encouraged to meet with their pastors to request tuition assistance from their parishes.

-Any other families who need assistance or have questions about paying tuition should contact Sherry Shindle at (304)342-8415.
+Other opportunities for assistance are available through the school.
+Any other families who need assistance or have questions about paying tuition should contact Sherry Shindle at 304-342-8415.

 Hope Scholarship Recipients